laravel-zero/docs/configuration.md

 | name  | This value is the name of your application
 | version  | This value determines the "version" your application is currently running in.
 | env  | This value determines the "environment" your application is currently running in.
-| providers  | The service providers listed here will be automatically loaded on your application.

 The default command of your application contains a list of commands.
 That list of commands can be configured using `config/commands.php`: